 Sometimes, when a crime happens to you, you may feel scared, embarrassed, unsafe or alone.
 These feelings might be very strong if someone you know, live with, or trust has hurt you.
 Sometimes, when people experience crime against them they may not know what to do.
 You have rights if something bad has happened to you.
 This document will help you understand what rights you have.

-If you have been hurt by a crime that makes you a “victim of crime.”
+If you have been hurt by a crime or hurt by a crime that happened to someone else, that makes you a “victim of crime.”
 A crime is something that breaks the law.
 Examples of crime are:

-	- Theft – when someone has taken something from you that does not belong to them.
+- Theft – when someone has taken something from you without your permission.